Website Design Checklist

 It will look at specific pages and your website as a whole.

 A 404 error means that the page doesn't exist, and sending traffic to such pages provides a poor user experience.
 Google's Search Console will crawl your website and identify any 404 pages so you can restore any pages that have been deleted by accident or set up a redirect to the correct page.

 The Cookie Law is a piece of privacy legislation that requires websites to get consent from visitors to store or retrieve any information on a computer, smartphone or tablet.

-Your choice of images will dictate the personality of your website but, whatever that is, the images should be optimised to ensure the file size is as low as possible.
+Your choice of images will dictate your website's personality, but, whatever that is, the images should be optimised to ensure the file size is as small as possible.
 This will ensure your website loads quickly and help with your SEO ranking.

 A high score means your website has been built properly and will help with your SEO, so it’s an important metric to check before you launch.